About the Workshop

 Additional Course Information

-Attend our Philadelphia Complete Botox® Training program, and you will learn:
+When you attend our Dallas Complete Botox® Training program, you'll learn:

 - Basic facial anatomy and key Botox injection sites

-- The differences between botulinum toxin Type-A products (such as Botox®, Xeomin®, and Jeuveau®).
+- The differences between the botulinum toxin Type-A products (such as Botox®, Xeomin®, and Jeuveau®).
 For those interested in getting the most from the course training, we have conveniently scheduled the Dermal Filler Training program in the afternoon.
-This course will teach Dermal Filler products (such as Restylane®, Juvederm®, and Radiesse®, Belotero®, and more)
+This course will teach Dermal Filler products (such as Restylane®, Juvederm®, and Radiesse®, Belotero®, and more. )

 - Specific techniques and methods for injecting Botox procedures